entercloudsuite/entercloudsuite.github.io/_posts/2016-04-01-how-to-manage-your-containers.markdown

 ### CREATE A CONTAINER

-1. Click on **Create a container** on top right
+1. Click on **Create a Container** on top right.

-2. Insert the name for your new container
+2. Choose the name for your new container
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-object-storage-create-containers-01.png">

 3. Select the storage policy you want to apply to the new container: